Valla Sadhya: Valla Sadhya

-Valla sadya is conducted by the devotees as a "Vazhipadu" to Parthasarathy(another name for Krishna).
-The Valla sadya is dedicated to any of the boats.
+Valla sadya is conducted by the devotees as a "Vazhipadu" to Parthasarathy (another name for Krishna).
+The Valla sadya is dedicated to any boat.
 On the Valla sadya day, the oarsmen will come to the Temple in the boat through the river.
-The oarsmen offer Nirapara to the presiding deity at the Nadappanthal in front of the gold plated temple mast and go around the temple chanting Krishna bhajans (Vanchi pattu).
+The oarsmen offer Nirapara to the presiding deity at the Nadappanthal in front of the gold-plated temple mast and go around the temple chanting Krishna bhajans (Vanchi pattu).
 The entire atmosphere is charged with the rhythmic Vanchi pattu, songs in praise of Parthasarathy.
-The `vallasadya' begins immediately after the uccha pooja (noon worship) at the temple.
-They circumambulate the temple, chanting the `vanchi pattu', verses in praise of Krishna, before partaking of the Valla sadya.
+The vallasadya begins immediately after the uccha pooja (noon worship) at the temple.
+They circumambulate the temple, chanting the vanchi pattu, verses in praise of Krishna, before partaking of the Valla sadya.

-On the day of Krishna’s birthday – Ashtami Rohini day, the Valla sadya is conducted for all the devotees of Parthasarathy.
-Around 1 lakh people attend this event every year.
-Most of the palliodams attend this feast.
+On the day of Krishna's birthday, the Ashtami Rohini day, the Valla sadya is conducted for all the devotees of Parthasarathy.
+Around one to two lakh people attend this event every year.
+Most of the palliyodams attend this feast.